22 Jun Nine SEO Tips When Using Images

 While you want to add images to your website to increase user experience, you don’t want to weigh your site down and make it slow to load.
 Slow load time is one of the worst things you can do to user experience, and it will negatively impact SEO.

 That’s why it’s crucial to compress your images or reduce the file size before you upload them to your website.
 There are plenty of tools available to help you do so, such as JPEG mini, Adobe Photoshop, and Tiny PNG.
+You can also convert your images into HTML.
+This will make your website load even faster, as the images will be embedded in the code instead of being linked to external files.

 7. Add Descriptive Alt Text